MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 	- **[Exploratory testing](#exploratory-testing)**.
 Testing carried out by development teams, including developers, testers, UX teams, product owners and more, by exploring the software systems without using test plans or test suites.
 	- **[Stakeholder feedback](#stakeholder-feedback)**.
 Testing carried out by stakeholders outside the development team, such as users from marketing and sales divisions.

-- [**Automated testing**](#automated): Azure Test Plans is fully integrated with Azure Pipelines to support continuous integration and testing.
+- [**Automated testing**](#automated): Azure Test Plans is fully integrated with Azure Pipelines to support testing within continuous integration/continuous deployment (CI/CD).
 Test plans and test cases can be associated with build or release pipelines.
 Pipeline tasks can be added to pipeline definitions to capture and publish test results.
 Test results can be reviewed via built in progress reports and pipeline test reports.

 - [**Traceability**](#traceability): Test cases and test suites linked to user stories, features, or requirements supports end-to-end traceability.
 Tests and defects are automatically linked to the requirements and builds being tested, which also helps tracking the quality of requirements.
 Users can add and run tests from the Kanban board, or for larger teams, use the Test plans hub to define test plans and test suites.
 Pipeline results and the Requirements widget provide a means to track testing of requirements.